One of the most common questions among beginner runners preparing to run their first race is, “What should I eat before a race?”

 #9: Fruit

-One of the best pre-race breakfasts for a 5k or short race is a simple banana with or without nut butter.
-Oranges, apples, and other fruit can be good too, but don’t have too much or your stomach might get upset from the fructose and fiber.
+A simple banana with or without nut butter is one of the best pre-race breakfasts for a 5K or short race.
+Oranges, apples, and other fruit can be good too but don’t have too much, or your stomach might get upset from the fructose and fiber.

 #10: Dried Fruit

-Dried fruit, such as craisins, pineapple tidbits, dried apples, figs, and dates are good pre-race breakfasts if you only have an hour or so before the race or if you’re running a 5k or short race.
+Dried fruit, such as craisins, pineapple tidbits, dried apples, figs, and dates, are good pre-race breakfasts if you only have an hour or so before the race or running a 5K or short race.

-They provide quick energy without bogging you down in terms of weight and bulk.
+They provide quick energy without bogging you down in weight and bulk.

 #11: Rice Cakes or Crackers